isaacecheatham/myCodeDashboard/README.md

 # myCodeDashboard

-My Code Louisville FSJS Projectis a web app designed to let users keep all their coding information in one place.
+My Code Louisville FSJS Project is a web app designed to let users keep all their coding information in one place.
 They will be able to keep important links, to-do lists, code snipits, notes, and much more.
 However the only current function is the favorites links, which is a fully customizable menu where you can keep any number of links and organize them by different menus.